-- SEC.
-2. Section 65852.23 is added to the Government Code, to read: - 65852.23. (a) (1) This section shall be known, and may be cited, as the Neighborhood Homes Act. - (2) The Legislature finds and declares that creating more affordable housing is critical to the achievement of regional housing needs assessment goals, and that housing units developed at higher densities are affordable by design for California residents, without the necessity of public subsidies, income eligibility, occupancy restrictions, lottery procedures, or other legal requirements applicable to deed restricted affordable housing to serve very low and low-income residents and special needs residents. - (b) A housing development project shall be deemed an authorized allowable use on a neighborhood lot that is zoned for office or retail commercial use under a local agency's zoning code or general plan.
-A housing development on a neighborhood lot authorized under this section shall be subject to all of the following: - (1) (A) The density for the housing development shall meet or exceed the applicable density deemed appropriate to accommodate housing for lower income households identified in subparagraph (B) of paragraph (3) of subdivision (c) of Section 65583.2. as follows: - (i) For an incorporated city within a nonmetropolitan county and for a nonmetropolitan county that has a micropolitan area, sites allowing at least 15 units per acre. - (ii) For an unincorporated area in a nonmetropolitan county not included in subparagraph (A), sites allowing at least 10 units per acre. - (iii) For a suburban jurisdiction, sites allowing at least 20 units per acre. - (iv) For a jurisdiction in a metropolitan county, sites allowing at least 30 units per acre. - (B) "Metropolitan county," "nonmetropolitan county," "nonmetropolitan county with a micropolitan area," and "suburban," shall have the same meanings as defined in subdivisions (d), (e), and (f) of Section 65583.2.
+- 1 SECTION 1.
+Section 65852.23 is added to the Government 2 Code, to read: - 3 65852.23. (a) (1) This section shall be known, and may be 4 cited, as the Neighborhood Homes Act. - 5 (2) The Legislature finds and declares that creating more 6 affordable housing is critical to the achievement of regional 7 housing needs assessment goals, and that housing units developed at higher densities may generate affordability by design for California residents, without the necessity of public subsidies, income eligibility, occupancy restrictions, lottery procedures, or other legal requirements applicable to deed restricted affordable housing to serve very low and low-income residents and special needs residents.

+- (b) A housing development project shall be deemed an allowable use on a neighborhood lot if it complies with all of the following: - (1) (A) The density for the housing development shall meet or exceed the applicable density deemed appropriate to accommodate housing for lower income households as follows: - (i) For an incorporated city within a nonmetropolitan county and for a nonmetropolitan county that has a micropolitan area, sites allowing at least 15 units per acre. - (ii) For an unincorporated area in a nonmetropolitan county not included in subparagraph (A), sites allowing at least 10 units per acre. - (iii) For a suburban jurisdiction, sites allowing at least 20 units per acre. - (iv) For a jurisdiction in a metropolitan county, sites allowing at least 30 units per acre. - (B) "Metropolitan county," "nonmetropolitan county," "nonmetropolitan county with a micropolitan area," and "suburban," shall have the same meanings as defined in subdivisions (d), (e), and (f) of Section 65583.2. - (2) (A) The housing development shall be subject to local zoning, parking, design, and other ordinances, local code requirements, and procedures applicable to the processing and permitting of a housing development in a zone that allows for the housing with the density described in paragraph (1). - (B) If more than one zoning designation of the local agency allows for housing with the density described in paragraph (1), the zoning standards applicable to a parcel that allows residential use pursuant to this section shall be the zoning standards that apply to the closest parcel that allows residential use at a density that meets the requirements of paragraph (1). - (C) If the existing zoning designation for the parcel, as adopted by the local government, allows residential use at a density greater than that required in paragraph (1), the existing zoning designation shall apply.